tqdm/tqdm/README.md

             automatically and a metric prefix following the International System of Units standard will be added (kilo, mega, etc.) [default: False].
+        gui  : bool, optional
+            If set, will attempt to use matplotlib animations for a graphical output [default: false].

         Returns
         -------